mojaie/MolecularGraph.jl_notebook/notebook/gettingStarted.md

 - `removehydrogens(mol, all=true)`(default) will return a molecule with all hydrogen nodes removed, whereas `all=false` will return a molecule with only trivial hydrogens removed (no charge, no unpaired electron, no isotope information and no stereochemistry).

-`addhydrogens` will return a molecule with all hydrogen nodes are explicitly attached.
-Note that newly attached hydrogens have no coordinate so no longer available for drawing (`coords2d(mol, recalculate=true)` worth trying).

 ```julia
 setstereocenter!(mol)
 mol = graphmol(removehydrogens(mol, all=false))